rahulsinghal1904/Real-Time-AI-Chatbot/README.md

 ## Introduction

-In this tutorial, we will walk you through the process of building a full-stack AI chatbot.
-The application will utilize the power of GPT-J-6B, a generative language model, to provide intelligent responses to user queries in real-time.
-We will use Redis to store and retrieve chat data efficiently, React for building the user interface, and FastAPI with WebSockets to handle the backend chat server.
+The application utilizes the power of GPT-J-6B, a generative language model, to provide intelligent responses to user queries in real-time.
+I used Redis to store and retrieve chat data efficiently, React for building the user interface, and FastAPI with WebSockets to handle the backend chat server.

 **Important Note:**
 This project requires some basic knowledge of Python and JavaScript.